virteal/l8/README.md

     .repeat( body )     -- queue a step that repeats a blocking sub-task

     -- step walking
-    .walk( block )      -- walk a step on its path, at most once per step .next               -- alias for walk( null) -- ie no block parameter .continue           -- stop executing current step, reschedule it instead .break              -- "break" for loop steps
+    .next( block )      -- walk a step on its path, at most once per step .walk               -- idem but params of block become results of step .continue           -- stop executing current task, reschedule it instead .break              -- "break" for loop steps
     .return( [val] )    -- like "return" in normal flow, skip all queued steps .raise( error )     -- raise an error in task, skip all queued steps